Pambos Christodoulou: AC Omonia

 On 27 March 2017 Christodoulou was appointed by AC Omonia as the new team manager.
 Christodoulou will take charge from the beginning of the 2017–18 season.
 On 5 December 2017, was sacked by the team as a result of the bad performance of the team.

 Olympiakos Nicosia

-On 27 May 2019 Christodoulou was re-appointed as manager of Olympiakos Nicosia.
+On 27 May 2019 Christodoulou was re-appointed as manager of Olympiakos Nicosia for one season.

 Sevan

 On 11 August 2021, Christodoulou was appointed as the new manager of Armenian Premier League club Sevan.

+Ethnikos Achna

+He was appointed at then second division club Ethnikos Achna in the 2022-2023 season and achieved promotion but his contract was not renewed.